-2.2.4.
+2.2.3.
 Required Evidence to be Submitted

 - a.
-Supporting Evidence: Evidence should be supplied to support the proposed glyph shape and the usage and context with pronunciations, meanings, etc., to convince the IRG that it is actually used or non-cognate with other similar ideographs.
+Supporting Evidence: Evidence of the proposed glyph shape, its usage and context with pronunciations, meanings, etc.should be supplied to convince the IRG that it is actually used or non-cognate with other similar ideographs.
 Evidence for each character must be supplied as scanned images.
 The provision of evidence on character usage including those for personal names should not be exempted.
-A declaration for character use without accompanying evidence is not acceptable.
-Considering privacy issues, the IRG has suggested some compromised provision.
-Details are given in Annex G Part 3. - b.
+A declaration for character use without accompanying evidence is generally not acceptable Considering privacy issues, the IRG has suggested some compromised provisions.
+Details are given in Annex G Part 3.
+To support acquirement related. - b.
 Questionable Characters (optional): For candidate ideographs with possible unification questions, submitters are encouraged to provide detailed evidence of use from authoritative sources, and relationships to other standardized ideographs or variants having similar shape or meaning encoded in UCS for review. - c.
 Avoidance of Derived Simplified Ideographs: To avoid encoding derived simplified characters that are not in actual use, submission of simplified ideographs requires the actual usage evidence.
 Providing only their corresponding traditional ideographs will not be considered evidence.

-2.2.5.
+2.2.4.
 Required Summary Form to be Submitted